CSCfi/csc-user-guide/docs/computing/running/throughput.md

   with `xargs`, see [xargsjob.sh] for example.
 * [FireWorks] is a flexible tool for defining, managing and executing workflows with multiple steps and complex dependencies
+* [Nextflow workflows using HyperQueue as an executor] can be leveraged to run large workflows involving thousands of processes efficiently

 ### Science specific workflow tools and tutorials